SamridhiiiGupta/Smart-Article-Summarizer/README.md

 # Smart Article Summarizer

-A web application that summarizes news articles, highlights key points, and performs sentiment analysis using Natural Language Processing.
+A web application that summarizes news articles, extracts key points, and performs sentiment analysis using Natural Language Processing (NLP).

 ## Features

-- **Article Summarization**: Get concise summaries of any news article
+- **Article Summarization**: Get concise summaries of any news article.
-- **Key Points Extraction**: Automatically identify and highlight important points
+- **Key Points Extraction**: Automatically identify and highlight important points.
-- **Sentiment Analysis**: Determine if the article has a positive, negative, or neutral tone
+- **Sentiment Analysis**: Determine if the article has a positive, negative, or neutral tone.
-- **User-Friendly Interface**: Simple and intuitive design
+- **User-Friendly Interface**: Simple and intuitive design.
-- **Paywall Handling**: Fallback mechanisms to handle articles behind paywalls
+- **Paywall Handling**: Fallback mechanisms to handle articles behind paywalls.

+## Technologies Used
+- **Flask**: A lightweight web framework for building the application.
+- **NLTK**: A powerful library for natural language processing.
+- **BeautifulSoup4**: For web scraping and parsing HTML content.
+- **Requests**: For making HTTP requests to fetch article content.
+- **Transformers (Hugging Face)**: For advanced AI-based summarization (optional).
+- **PyTorch**: A framework for deep learning, used if you want to run AI-based summarization (optional).

 ## Requirements
 - Python 3.7+
 - Basic dependencies:
   - Flask